Parliamentary.ai

 Overview

-This bill aims to repeal the Human Rights Act 1998 and replace it with a new UK Bill of Rights and Responsibilities.
-The proposed UK Bill would incorporate many of the same rights but shift the focus towards domestic courts, while reducing the influence of the European Court of Human Rights.
+This bill proposes to repeal the Human Rights Act 1998 and replace it with a new UK Bill of Rights and Responsibilities.
+The aim is to create a British bill of rights reflecting UK values and legal traditions, while still protecting fundamental human rights.

 Description